loicteillard/colortextview/README.md

 # ColorTextView

-Change color of words into a TextView.
+Change color of words (or substrings) into a TextView.

 This library uses spannable strings to apply colors of the substring (no slow Html.fromHtml or other tricks/hacks)
 The ColorTextView class is a direct subclass of TextView, so there are no restrictions, you can still use custom fonts, text size...